 As one of the largest institutions of its kind in Germany, DLR complements its scientific expertise with the management skills of its Project Management Agency.
 In 2017, the DLR Project Management Agency supported more than 10,000 projects with 1.1 billion euro of funding.
 The DLR Project Management Agency is working with its contracting authorities to, among other things, devise research priorities, including those focusing on electromobility and transport.

-This year, the The DLR Space Administration will, among others, focus its activities on ESA astronaut Alexander Gerst's Horizons mission, which will begin in June 2018, and on the International Astronautical Congress (IAC), which will open its doors on 1 October in Bremen.
+This year, the The German Space Agency at DLR will, among others, focus its activities on ESA astronaut Alexander Gerst's Horizons mission, which will begin in June 2018, and on the International Astronautical Congress (IAC), which will open its doors on 1 October in Bremen.
 The results of the innovative experiments that Alexander Gerst will conduct on the International Space Station (ISS), as well as the largest space congress in the world, both contribute to strengthening Germany's position as a scientific and economic location.

 With its research, development and management services, the DLR is a driver of the scientific and technological developments in Germany.